 Anders als die Andern: Paragraph 175

-This tale of two men who fall in love, only to find themselves the target of a blackmail scheme, is the first film to present a sympathetic portrayal of gay characters.
+IN BRIEF, this tale of two men who fall in love, only to find themselves the target of a blackmail scheme, is the first film to present a sympathetic portrayal of gay character.

 Different From the Others stars Conrad Veidt (The Cabinet of Dr. Caligari, the 1940 Thief of Bagdad, Casablanca), who was himself gay, as Paul Körner, a famous concert violinist who falls in love with his adoring pupil Kurt Sivers (Fritz Schulz), only to find himself extorted by a beady-eyed blackmailer, and former fling, named Franz Bollek (Reinhold Schünzel).
 As Bollek’s demands grow more vicious, Körner goes to the police for protection.
 But the harsh Penal Code Paragraph 175 makes criminals out of both accuser and accused.
 Körner’s love for Kurt may cost him his career, his freedom… or even his life.

-PLEASE NOTE: Before proceeding to my full review below, you are welcome to peruse the following historical background section, which briefly provides a context for this and the other Gay-Themed Films of the German Silent Era reviewed elsewhere at this site: Carl Dreyer's Michael (Mikaël) (1924) and William Dieterle's Sex in Chains (Geschlecht in Fesseln) (1928).
+Before proceeding to a review of Different from the Others, you are welcome to peruse the following historical background section, which briefly provides a context for this and the other Gay-Themed Films of the German Silent Era (from Kino Video), including Carl Dreyer’s Michael (Mikaël) (1924) and William Dieterle’s Sex in Chains (Geschlecht in Fesseln) (1928).

-Germany in the 1920s: History, Cinema & GLBT Life
+Germany in the 1920s: History, Cinema & LGBTQ Life

-- GLBT Life Major German cities like Berlin in the 1920s boasted perhaps the most vibrant gay and lesbian communities in the world.
-GLBT journalism, literature, theater, art and film flourished, along with dance halls, bars and nightclubs (recall the heady world of Christopher Isherwood's autobiographical Berlin Stories, or its musical version, Cabaret).
-This newfound freedom was the result of decades of struggle by German "gay emancipation" groups.
-In fact, it was in Germany in 1869 that the term "homosexuality" (homosexualität) was coined, in Károly Mária Kertbeny's pamphlet arguing for the decriminalization of sexual relations between men.
-During the late 19th and early 20th centuries, Germany became a world leader in both the new scientific study of sexuality and the GLBT-rights movement; especially notable is the researcher, theorist and gay-rights champion, Dr. Magnus Hirschfeld (18681935 see photo), who also co-wrote and appears in Different From the Others.
+- LGBTQ Life – Major German cities like Berlin in the 1920s boasted perhaps the most vibrant gay and lesbian communities in the world.
+LGBTQ journalism, literature, theater, art and film flourished, along with dance halls, bars and nightclubs (recall the heady world of Christopher Isherwood’s autobiographical Berlin Stories, or its musical version, Cabaret).
+This newfound freedom was the result of decades of struggle by German “gay emancipation” groups.
+In fact, it was in Germany in 1869 that the term “homosexuality” (homosexualität) was coined, in Károly Mária Kertbeny’s pamphlet arguing for the decriminalization of sexual relations between men.
+During the late 19th and early 20th centuries, Germany became a world leader in both the new scientific study of sexuality and the GLBT-rights movement; especially notable is the researcher, theorist and gay-rights champion, Dr. Magnus Hirschfeld (1868–1935), who also co-wrote and appears in Different From the Others.

-- Links Here are just a few resources related to the vast topics outlined above: GLBT German history and GLBT German literature: 19th & 20th Centuries (both include extensive bibliographies and related links).
-For an introduction to the wide range of writings of the period, see Byrne R. Fone's indispensable The Columbia Anthology of Gay Literature (link to my outline of the book).
-Filmmakers Rob Epstein and Jeff Friedman have created a powerful documentary, Paragraph 175 (link to Amazon.com), about German GLBT life before and during the Nazi era.
-Elsewhere at this site you can find resources for GLBT-related literature, non-fiction, visual arts, classical music, and cinema: each of those areas contains works related to the period of 1920s Germany.
+- Links – Wikipedia provides a brief overview German LGBTQ history.
+For an introduction to the wide range of writings of the period, see Byrne R. Fone’s indispensable The Columbia Anthology of Gay Literature (link to my outline of the book).
+Filmmakers Rob Epstein and Jeff Friedman have created a powerful documentary, Paragraph 175 (released in 2000), about German LGBTQ life before and during the Nazi era.
+Elsewhere at this site you can find resources for LGBTQ-related literature, visual arts, classical music, and cinema: each of those areas contains works related to the period of 1920s Germany.

-Different From the Others struck me very deeply, as I watched it twice in a few days.
+Different From the Others struck me deeply, as I watched it twice in a few days.